cysouw/diathesis/text/c06_adverbials.md

 ### [ N ] Nominate + accusative *es* + adverbial {#sec:adverbials-accusative-es}

 Some verbs allow for constructions with an possibly non-phoric *es* pronoun in the accusative, see [@sec:prepositions-nominative-es-preposition].
-With some verbs in this construction a manner adverbial is also necessarily present [@Next a,b].
-Without the manner adverbial the only possible interpretation of the pronoun *es* is phoric [@Next c].
+With some verbs in this construction a manner adverbial is also necessarily present [@next a,b].
+Without the manner adverbial the only possible interpretation of the pronoun *es* is phoric [@next c].

 :::ex
 a.
 Ich meine es ernst.